In the realm of music production, the mastery of dynamics is not just a technical necessity; it's an art.

 - In upward compression, the compressor will engage to apply gain as the sidechain signal level becomes lower than the threshold (according to the attack time), and disengage as the sidechain signal level becomes higher than the threshold (according to the release time).

 For more information: Dynamic Range Compression: What Is The Threshold Control?

 A compressor's ratio defines how much the compressor will “compress” the audio signal beyond its threshold.
-It's a ratio that defines the relationship between the level (in decibels) of sidechain signal beyond the threshold and the level (in decibels) of output signal beyond the threshold.
-Therefore, increasing the ratio will increase the amount of compression
+It's a ratio that defines the relationship between the level (in decibels) of the sidechain signal beyond the threshold and the level (in decibels) of the output signal beyond the threshold.
+Therefore, increasing the ratio will increase the amount of compression.

 - In downward compression, the ratio defines [sidechain signal dB above the threshold] : [output signal dB above the threshold].

 - In upward compression, the ratio defines [sidechain signal dB below the threshold] : [output signal dB below the threshold].